 It can also be very helpful to submit a police accident report or a report from the Health and Safety Executive (HSE), sketches of the location of the accident and how it occurred, and a diary recording your recovery and the wider impact of your injuries on your life and finances.

-Almost all our claims are made on a no win no fee basis.
+Almost all injury claims are made on a no win no fee basis.
 The benefit of this is that you won’t have to pay your solicitor any money if your claim isn’t successful, and the other side’s costs are usually covered by insurance.

 This means that there’s little financial risk involved in making a claim – if you don’t receive any compensation, then you won’t have to pay out of your own pocket.